François de La Rochefoucauld (writer)

 Born in Paris in 1613, at a time when the royal court was vacillating between aiding the nobility and threatening it, he was considered an exemplar of the accomplished seventeenth-century nobleman.
 Until 1650, he bore the title of Prince de Marcillac.
-His great-grandfather François III, count de La Rochefoucauld, was killed in the St. Bartholomew's Day massacre, being a Huguenot.
+His great-grandfather François III, Duc de la Rochefoucauld, was killed in the St. Bartholomew's Day massacre, being a Huguenot.

-Biography

 Early life: 1613–1629

 François de La Rochefoucauld was born on September 15, 1613, at Rue des Petits Champs, in Paris's 1st arrondissement neighborhood.
 La Rochefoucauld was given the education of a nobleman of his era, which concentrated on military exercises, hunting, court etiquette, elegance of expression and comportment, and a knowledge of the world.
 He was married at the age of fourteen to Andrée de Vivonne.
 Belonging to one of the most illustrious families of the French nobility, the young La Rochefoucauld, then prince of Marcillac, succeeded at the age of 16 (1 May 1629) to his uncle Benjamin de La Rochefoucauld, count of Estissac, as camp master of the Estissac regiment.